faabiopontes/daily-dose-of-development/building-web-apps-nodejs-express/library/README.md

 - Separating Files (our routes from books are in a different file now)
 - Parameter Variables (a different route id for every book)
 - Router Fuctions (Higher-order functions)

+## Section 7 - Databases
+- Getting Data from SQL Server
+- Using MongoDB
+- Mongo Command Line
+- Inserting Data
+- Find and Find One